-o The suspected abuse is reported directly to the Meeting of Representatives Chairperson without informing the School Director.

-o The child's parents are informed immediately.

-o Restrictions are placed on the School Director's access to the child, and possibly to all children.
+- The suspected abuse is reported directly to the Chairman of the Board of Directors without informing the School Director. - The child's parents are informed immediately. - Restrictions are placed on the School Director's access to the child, and possibly to all children.

-o The Chairperson sees the School Director with a witness.

-o The School Director is isolated from the school, with no access allowed to the school, pending investigation.

-o The Chairman meets with the School Director, outside the school, if necessary, for further discussion.

-o Appropriate disciplinary procedures may be invoked from the staff disciplinary policy.

-o In light of evidence, the Chairperson decides the appropriate course of action.
+- The Chairman sees the School Director with a witness. - The School Director is isolated from the school, with no access allowed to the school, pending investigation. - The Chairman meets with the School Director, outside the school, if necessary, for further discussion. - Appropriate disciplinary procedures may be invoked from the staff disciplinary policy. - In light of the evidence, the Chairman decides the appropriate course of action.

-5. STAFF TRAINING
+5. Staff Training

-o Every year, all staff should be made aware of the school's policies and procedures regarding child protection.
-The school will have regular, mandatory child protection training.

-o The E.R.M will undergo training in safeguarding children not less than every two years.

-o The Principal and all staff will undergo training in safeguarding not less than every three years.

-o Temporary and voluntary staff who work with children are to be made aware of the arrangements in this guidance.
+- Every year, all staff should be made aware of the school's policies and procedures regarding child protection.
+The school will have regular, mandatory child protection training. - The Child Protection Officer will undergo training in safeguarding children not less than every two years. - The School's Divisional Principals and all staff will undergo training in safeguarding not less than every three years. - Temporary and voluntary staff who work with children are to be made aware of the arrangements in this guidance.

-The School shall not hold responsible or fault any school employee making a report of abuse that is later judged to be false, unless it can be demonstrated that the person willfully and intentionally falsified a report.
+The School shall not hold responsible or fault any school employee making a report of abuse that is later judged to be false unless it can be demonstrated that the person willfully and intentionally falsified a report.